mdsanima/mdsanima/docs/source/index.rst

 * :ref:`modindex`
 * :ref:`search`

-:guilabel:`WE LOVE PYTHON THIS IS THE BEST PROGRAMING LANGUAGE IN THE ENTIRE WORLD!`
+``WE LOVE PYTHON THIS IS THE BEST PROGRAMING LANGUAGE IN THE ENTIRE WORLD!``

 .. meta::
    :description: The MDSANIMA Python Pacage documentation